berkdurmus/berkdurmus.com/src/blogs/designing-llm-workflows.md

 In workflow architectures, LLM components are connected in a pipeline with explicit control flow managed by application code.
 The system orchestrates the movement of data between components, with each LLM handling a specific, well-defined responsibility.

-Key characteristics:
-- **Predictable execution paths** — we control exactly how data flows through the system
-- **Clear separation of concerns** — each LLM component has a focused responsibility
-- **Easier to debug** — discrete steps can be traced and validated independently
-- **More efficient** — we only run the necessary components for each request
+Key characteristics include predictable execution paths—we control how data flows—clear separation of concerns so each component has a focused job, simpler debugging because steps can be traced in isolation, and better efficiency since only the needed components run for a given request.

 #### 2. Autonomous Agents

 Agents are LLMs given access to tools (functions they can call) and an environment that provides feedback.
 We define a success condition or maximum attempt limit, and the agent operates autonomously until one of those conditions is met.

-Key characteristics:
-- **Self-directed problem solving** — the agent determines its own path to the solution
-- **Tool-using capability** — agents interact with external systems through defined tools
-- **Dynamic execution paths** — the sequence of actions isn't predetermined
-- **Potentially higher resource usage** — agents may make multiple attempts before succeeding
+These systems solve problems more autonomously: they decide their own path, use tools to interact with other systems, and follow dynamic execution paths rather than a single predetermined sequence.
+The tradeoff is higher and less predictable resource usage because multiple attempts may be needed before they converge.

 ### My General Rule: Start With Workflows

-I've found that **workflows should be the default choice** for most LLM applications.
+I've found that workflows should be the default choice for most LLM applications.
 They provide predictability, control, and efficiency.
 Only when a task meets very specific criteria do I consider an autonomous agent approach.

-I implement autonomous agents only when:
-1. The task is too complex to enumerate all possible steps in advance
-2. We can clearly validate success through environmental feedback
-3. The potentially increased resource usage is acceptable
+I implement autonomous agents only when the task is too complex to enumerate steps in advance, when success can be validated through clear environmental feedback, and when the potential increase in resource usage is acceptable.

 ### Case Study: Playwright Debug Agent